 The analysis we perform to create the diagnostic report for the Zio service is dependent upon a recording made by each device, which requires the physical return of the Zio monitor to one of our clinical centers.
 We predominantly rely on the U.S. Postal Service ("USPS") to perform this delivery service.
-Delivery of the Zio monitor to one of our clinical centers may be subject to disruption by natural disasters such as earthquake or flooding, labor disagreements or errors on behalf of USPS staff, structural issues timely processing in some geographies, or other disruption to the USPS delivery infrastructure.
+Delivery of the Zio monitor to one of our clinical centers may be subject to disruption by natural disasters such as earthquake or flooding, labor disagreements or errors on behalf of USPS staff, operational and funding reductions negatively impacting USPS service capabilities, structural issues timely processing in some geographies, or other disruption to the USPS delivery infrastructure.
 Further, for the Zio AT monitor, we rely on the provision of cellular communication services for the timely transmission of patient information and reportable events.
 Once received, all data from both Zio XT and AT monitors is processed, curated and reported on through cloud-computing resources.
 The reliability of these communication and cloud services is also subject to natural disasters, labor disruptions, human error, and infrastructure failure.